 When most people hear the word “branding,” they think of a logo, color palette, and maybe some general messaging.
 That’s fine, they’re not wrong.
 But if you partner with the right branding agency, your branding solution can be so much more than that.

 Some of our best clients don’t come to us with branding problems.
 Many of them come to us with business problems, we just happen to provide branding solutions.
 For some, that means taking a completely fresh look at their competitive positioning in the marketplace.
 For others, it means restructuring their website or business’ operation around their ideal customer or value proposition.
 Unfortunately, too few people understand the giant impact that a branding agency can have on their business.
-A great brand extends FAR beyond the marketing department.
+A great brand extends well beyond the marketing department.

 Here are just a few ways that a branding solution can solve unbranded business problems.